AMReX-Codes/amrex/Docs/sphinx/source/GettingStarted.rst

       MPI initialized with 4 MPI processes
       Hello world from AMReX version 17.05-30-g5775aed933c4-dirty

-If the compilation fails, you are referred to :ref:`BuildingAMReX` for more details on how to configure the build system.
+If the compilation fails, you are referred to :ref:`Chap:BuildingAMReX` for more details on how to configure the build system.

 If you want to build with OpenMP, type make ``USE_OMP=TRUE``.